Individual scaling: We look at what suits you best

 SAFe and LeSS are collections of samples.

 SAFe (Scaled Agile Framework) and LeSS (Large Scale Scrum) offer patterns for how to organize work across team boundaries in an agile way.
 They offer different solutions, but they can be combined with each other.
-For example, SAFe offers as one pattern the "Program Increment" which holds a cadence superior to the Sprint.
+For example, SAFe offers as one pattern the "Planning Interval" which holds a cadence superior to the Sprint.
 LeSS offers as a pattern a Product Owner for several teams, which the team members then support in their requirements management.
 Both are good ideas - it depends on what fits the specific situation and what fits the company.
 That's why you get a very pragmatic view from wibas: You can take good ideas from one framework and apply them to the other.

 LeSS fits into SAFe.
 SAFe fits into LeSS.
 And then there was Kanban.